Southern cassowary: Conservation

-Although subject to ongoing habitat loss, limited range, and overhunting in some areas, the southern cassowary was evaluated as Least concern in 2018 by the International Union for Conservation of Nature (IUCN).
-The Australian population is listed as Endangered under Federal and Queensland State legislation.
-Some threats are habitat loss (logging), feral animals eating their eggs, hunting, and roadkill.
-Road building, feral animals and hunting are the worst of these threats.
+Although subject to ongoing habitat loss (some due to logging), limited range, and overhunting in some areas, the southern cassowary was evaluated as Least concern in 2018 by the International Union for Conservation of Nature (IUCN).
+Other threats include feral animals eating their eggs and roadkill.
+Road-building, feral animals and hunting are the worst of these threats.
 It has an occurrence range of 396000 km2, and between 10,000 and 20,000 birds were estimated in a 2002 study, with between 1,500 and 2,500 in Australia.
-Southern cassowaries have been bred in many zoos around the world, like at White Oak Conservation in Yulee, Florida, United States.